Privacy Policy

 |---|---|---|

-| Resend, Inc. (US) | Email address, name, content of transactional emails | Sending order confirmations, preview links, receipts, and lifecycle emails. |
+| Resend, Inc. (US) | Email address, name, email metadata, message content and gated download link | Sending digital-product delivery, order confirmations, preview links, receipts, support replies and other transactional or permitted marketing emails. |

 | Twilio, Inc. (US) | Phone number, message content | SMS notifications for customer site lead capture (where enabled by you). |